alina-saginbazarova/credit_model/README.md

 # Loan Default Prediction Based on the German Credit Data

 This repository contains an analysis and implementation of a Loan Default Prediction model using the German Credit Data.
-The primary objective of this project is to predict whether a loan applicant is likely to default on their loan.
+The primary objective of this project is to predict whether a loan applicant is likely to default on his/her loan.
 The model was built using logistic regression with L1 regularization (Lasso) to enhance interpretability and handle feature selection.

 ## Table of Contents